EBWiki/EBWiki/docs/SETUP_LOCALLY_FULLSTACK.md

 `rails db:create`

-Then, apply the schema and migrations to the databases using the following command:
+Then, recreate the schema from **structure.sql** using the following command:

-`rails db:migrate`
+`rails db:structure:load`

 Finally, seed the database using: